Locations:

 How do I take care of myself?

-• Not smoking or using any tobacco products (ask your provider for resources to help you quit).
+• Not smoking or using any tobacco products.
+Ask your provider for resources to help you quit.

-• Taking very good care of your teeth and gums to prevent endocarditis (infection of the heart valves).
+• Taking good care of your teeth and gums to prevent endocarditis (infection of the heart valves).
 This includes visiting a dentist every six months.

 When should I see my healthcare provider?

-If you’ve had heart valve surgery, be sure to adhere to the follow-up schedule your provider gives you.
+If you’ve had heart valve surgery, be sure to stick to the follow-up schedule your provider gives you.
 Your provider will monitor you closely to make sure your heart is working well and you don’t develop heart failure or other issues.

 Call your provider any time you have new symptoms, worsening symptoms or questions about your condition.

-What questions should I ask my provider?
+What questions should I ask my healthcare provider?

 Living with heart valve disease can be stressful.
 You may have lots of questions about your condition but not know where to start.
 Here are a few questions you can ask your provider to begin learning more: